Beyond Content Relevance: Evaluating Instruction Following in Retrieval Models: InfoSearch: Construction and Evaluation

-\textbf{Notation:} To address these shortcomings, we define two metrics to quantify the model's responsiveness to instructions: Strict Instruction Compliance Ratio (\textbf{SICR}) and Weighted Instruction Sensitivity Evaluation (\textbf{WISE}) metric, guided by the practical demands of real-world retrieval systems.
+We define two metrics to quantify the model's responsiveness to instructions: Strict Instruction Compliance Ratio (\textbf{SICR}) and Weighted Instruction Sensitivity Evaluation (\textbf{WISE}) metric.
 Assuming that in the original mode, the core query $q$ has $n$ positive documents, denoted as $\Pog = \{P_1, P_2, \ldots, P_n\}$.
-When it comes to the instructed mode where the core query is accompanied by a more specific instruction, there is only one unique gold document \Pins out of $\Pog$.
-The remaining documents become negative.
-When it comes to the Reversely instructed mode, as the instruction is semantically reversed, \Pins~ becomes negative.
-Let $R_{ori}$, $R_{ins}$ and $R_{rev}$ represent the rankings of the gold document \Pins~in original mode, instructed mode, and reversely instructed mode, respectively.
-Similarly, let $S_{ori}$, $S_{ins}$ and $S_{rev}$ denote the relevance score between the gold document \Pins~and the query in original mode, instructed mode, and reversely instructed mode, respectively.
+When it comes to the instructed mode where the core query is designates a single gold document \Pins out of $\Pog$, demoting others to negatives.
+When In the reversely instructed mode, \Pins~ becomes negative.
+Let $R_{ori}$, $R_{ins}$ and $R_{rev}$ denote \Pins~'s rankings and $S_{ori}$, $S_{ins}$ and $S_{rev}$ its relevance scores across original, instructed, and reversed modes.

 \paragraph{Strict Instruction Compliance Ratio} The \textbf{SICR} metric introduces a strict criterion for evaluating sensitivity to instructions.
 Ideally, for a retrieval result that strictly adheres to the instruction, the gold document's ranking and relevance score in the instructed mode should be higher than in the original mode, denoted as $(R_{ins}<R_{ori} \And S_{ins}>S_{ori})$.
 Simultaneously, in the reversely instruction mode, its ranking and relevance score should be lower than those in the original mode, denoted as $(R_{ori}<R_{rev} \And S_{ori}>S_{rev})$.
 A query that strictly satisfies these criteria is assigned a score of 1.
 Implementing rigorous scoring criteria ensures that all changes of relevant documents are taken into account, thereby effectively addressing the issue of low-score sensitivity (defect \textcircled{1}) and and incomplete evaluation (defect \textcircled{2}).
 The formula for this criterion is as follows: